 Supported Authentication Flows¶

-We support the following three OpenID Connect flows:
+We support the following two OpenID Connect flows:

 When using the Hybrid Flow, some tokens are returned from the Authorization Endpoint and others are returned from the Token Endpoint.
 See the Hybrid Flow Steps in the Open Connect Core 1.0 specification.